 CASE strives to collaborate with authors who have useful information, unique perspectives, and valuable experiences to share with their professional colleagues in education advancement and are motivated primarily by their interest in contributing to advancement's body of knowledge rather than payment.
 All lead authors/editors receive complimentary books and a discount on future purchases of their books.

-CASE books and white papers: Please email the following information to email@example.com or fax to +1-202-387-4973, attention CASE Books: your name, company or institution, address, telephone and fax numbers, and email address; the title or a description of the text you wish to reprint; and the document in which you wish to reprint the information.
+CASE books and white papers: Please submit a ticket with the following information in the member support center or fax to +1-202-387-4973, attention CASE Books: your name, company or institution, address, telephone and fax numbers, and email address; the title or a description of the text you wish to reprint; and the document in which you wish to reprint the information.